hamishivi/snmn-pytorch/README.md

 A pytorch adaption of the stack neural module network. **not an official repository**, but rather just something whipped up during a student's free time.
 Code largely copied from the original [snmn repository](https://github.com/ronghanghu/snmn), with the obvious changes made to make use of pytorch and pytorch-lightning.

 Check out the colab link above to train the model yourself, with preprocessing included.
 Otherwise, continue reading to see how to do it yourself.
-Check out a demo of the model [here](https://snmn-pytorch.herokuapp.com/), and my own blog post on this project [here](https://hamishivi.github.io)! 😊
+Check out a demo of the model [here](https://snmn-pytorch.herokuapp.com/), and my own blog post on this project [here](https://hamishivi.github.io/2021/01/31/snmn)! 😊

-**Note: I'm still playing slightly with this repository due to VQA results not being quite up to par.
-I may make updates now and then.**

-## Usage - Training
+## Usage

 ### Packages

-Make sure to install python and install the relevant packages (`dev-requirements.txt` contains the requirements for training and development):
+Make sure to install python and install the relevant packages (`dev-requirements.txt` contains the requirements for training and testing):
 ```bash
 pip install -r dev-requirements.txt
 ```